Zygomatic Dental Implants

 A Teeth Replacement Option For Those With The Most Severe Form Of Bone Loss

 Coastal Connecticut Oral & Maxillofacial Surgery offers life-changing zygomatic implants to those who require dental extractions or have already lost teeth in the upper jaw and are unable to have traditional dental implants placed due to extreme jawbone deterioration.
-First introduced in Europe in 1988, and then in the United States in 1998, zygomatic implants have a high long-standing evidence-based success rate.
+First introduced in Europe in 1988, and then in the United States in 1998, zygomatic implants have a very high long-standing evidence-based success rate.

 A Bone Grafting Alternative

 Patients who have advanced resorption (bone loss) of the upper jaw and do not have enough bone structure to support traditional dental implants may benefit from zygomatic implants — a non-removable implant that is secured into the zygoma (the cheekbone).
 The procedure does not involve bone grafting, which requires a lengthy 6 month healing period, so implants can be placed immediately.